bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-rgb-tokens-the-technical-side-of-bitcoin.md

 Aaron van Wirdum: 00:33:56

-Let me ask a concrete question about this, let's keep focused on the fungible RGB tokens because these can be used in Lightning.
+Let me ask a concrete question about this.
+Let's keep focused on the fungible RGB tokens because these can be used in Lightning.
-So would that in that case mean that all of the hops need to actually also accept this fungible token as a fee to forward the payment?
+Would that in that case mean that all of the hops need to actually also accept this fungible token as a fee to forward the payment?

 Sjors Provoost: 00:34:15

 In other words, do you need a Colored Lightning Network, like a completely separate network just for those colored ones?

-Aaron van Wirdum: 00:34:21

-Right.

 Ruben Somsen: 00:34:21

 The answer is yes and no.
 At the very least, you need the incoming, like the first hop needs to have the token and the last hop needs to have the token.
-But then all the intermediary hops, they don't necessarily, like you can swap while doing, while inside of a Lightning channel.
+But then all the intermediary hops, they don't necessarily, you can swap while doing, while inside of a Lightning channel.
 So you could have a USD Tether to Bitcoin.
 And then another hop that remains Bitcoin.
 And then the final hop is Bitcoin to USD Tether again.
-And in that way, you could kind of lean on top of the existing Lightning network, but you would still need these in points and out points.
+In that way, you could kind of lean on top of the existing Lightning network, but you would still need these in-points and out-points.
 And you would still need these swaps to take place.
 People that accept the swap.

 Sjors Provoost: 00:35:02

-Bitcoin Lightning is complicated.
-And you think swaps are complicated.
+If you think Bitcoin Lightning is complicated, and you think atomic swaps are complicated.
 Well, you can do both and have something really complicated, but then you could indeed send US dollar values across the world instantly.
 Even if not everybody supports it.

 Aaron van Wirdum: 00:35:16

-You say you can, but then there's sort of the other problem where hops on the network can decide not to forward and see what the exchange rate does...
+You say you can, but then there's sort of the other problem where hops on the network can decide not to forward and see what the exchange rate does in the meantime, based on that, then end up forwarding or not.

-Ruben Somsen: 00:35:25

-Yeah, exactly.

-Aaron van Wirdum: 00:35:26

-...in the meantime, based on that, then end up forwarding or not.

 Ruben Somsen: 00:35:29

-Specifically there, I think ZMN, SCP, XJ, or something along those lines.

-Sjors Provoost: 00:35:35

-We call them Zaymom.

-Ruben Somsen: 00:35:36

-Zaymom, yeah, very Dutch.
-Z-man, yeah.
-He put something on the mailing list saying, you basically have the American call option problem where you can either forward the payment or you can kind of wait and see what happens.
+Specifically ZmnSCPxj, put something on the mailing list saying, you basically have the American call option problem where you can either forward the payment or you can kind of wait and see what happens.
 So the final person who is supposed to receive the payment can either accept it or they can wait.
 And then they can see if the price goes up or the price goes down and based on that they can decide whether or not they accept the payment.
 So because of that it is actually problematic to do these atomic swaps between different currencies on the Lightning Network currently.

 Sjors Provoost: 00:36:11

-Which is a problem in general, right?
+Which is a problem in general.
-So the idea has been around to have a Lightning Network of Bitcoin that could be connected to a Lightning Network-ish on Ethereum.
+The idea has been around to have a Lightning Network of Bitcoin that could be connected to a Lightning Network-ish on Ethereum.
 And you could just instantly swap between all these currencies.
 But there are these kinds of problems there.

 Aaron van Wirdum: 00:36:24

-Then one other problem I think is that unless miners are actually gonna accept these fungible tokens in order to settle transactions on the Bitcoin blockchain.
-Which sounds like a stretch, they still need to have Bitcoin in the Lightning transactions that are using RGB and you need the fees for that.
+Then one other problem I think is that unless miners are actually gonna accept these fungible tokens in order to settle transactions on the Bitcoin blockchain, which sounds like a stretch, they still need to have Bitcoin in the Lightning transactions that are using RGB and you need the fees for that.
 It gets very complicated very fast.

 Sjors Provoost: 00:36:47

 I'm also wondering what the incentive structure is for accepting.
 You have these cheap transactions and then you want to punish them.
-And if the monetary incentives in Bitcoin are not correct, because most of the value is actually represented by a token, which has its own exchange rate.
+If the monetary incentives in Bitcoin are not correct, because most of the value is actually represented by a token, which has its own exchange rate.
-I don't know what will happen.
+I don't know what happens.
-This is where I'm going to make all the details.
+This is where [inaudible] make all the details.
 Sorry about that.

 Ruben Somsen: 00:37:09

 It's got to be a little difficult.
 But, I don't think necessarily, at least the thing that Aaron was saying.
 You can actually have a Lightning channel for Bitcoin.
 I assume even if you were an RGB user and you wanted to use it on Lightning, you would also want to use Bitcoin on Lightning.
 That seems like a safe assumption.
 So you could use the same UTXO for that.
-So you could have a channel that you're using to send bitcoins back and forth.
-And then you can also put RGB tokens inside of it and do the same thing at the same time with a single channel.
+You could have a channel that you're using to send bitcoins back and forth, and then you can also put RGB tokens inside of it and do the same thing at the same time with a single channel.

 Sjors Provoost: 00:37:39

 But then it'd be kind of like a collateral.
-How do you make sure that I don't end up with just five Satoshis in the channel?
-I have every incentive to cheat, there's a huge value of colored coins in it.
+How do you make sure that I don't end up with just five Satoshis in the channel, so I have every incentive to cheat, but there's a huge value of colored coins in it.
 So somehow you do need to compare the real value that's at stake in Bitcoin versus this tokenized value.
 I think this gets pretty complicated.
-I don't know if we wanna.
+I don't know if we wanna...

 Ruben Somsen: 00:38:00